-The quantitative nature of the private trade-off that women face when making parental leave choices is informative of how much they are willing to give up in terms of future earnings for an increase in benefit level or duration in the short run.
-I find that marginal women forgo an enormous amount of future labor earnings (the cost of losing job protection) to gain additional short-term benefits.
-Increasing the replacement rate of benefits yields an average net benefit increase of 5,040 EUR for mothers who take this up; the cost of this is 31,000 EUR in foregone future earnings.
-Increasing the length of benefits, yields an extra 14,400 EUR per mother; the cost of this is 36,000 EUR in foregone future earnings.
-These estimates imply that the perceived insurance value of short-term benefits is exceptionally high for marginal mothers relative to the value of job protection.
+Using these estimates, I can quantify the private trade-off that mothers face when making parental leave choices, which informs how much they are willing to give up in terms of future earnings for an increase in benefit level or duration in the short run.
+I find that marginal women forgo a large amount of future labor earnings to gain additional short-term benefits.
+Increasing the replacement rate of benefits yields an average net benefits increase of 5,040 EUR for mothers who take this up; the cost of this is 31,000 EUR in foregone future earnings.
+Increasing the length of benefits yields an extra 14,400 EUR per mother; the cost of this is 36,000 EUR in foregone future earnings.